jmbian/jmbian.github.io/_pages/about.md

 ---
 permalink: /
 title: "About Me"
-excerpt: "Ph.D.
-Candidate in Computer Engineering, University of Florida"
+excerpt: "Ph.D. in Computer Engineering, University of Florida"
 author_profile: true
 redirect_from:
   - /about/